Jujugin/es_extended-v1-double-job/README.md

 You should have received a copy Of the GNU General Public License along with this program.
 If Not, see http://www.gnu.org/licenses/.

-# MY README

-Inject the sql and start on your server.cfg

-#Make pull requests when you encounter a bug and fix it to benefit the community!